niaid/viral_metagenomics_training_May2022/README.md

-- final-viral-combined.fa: all viral sequences in fasta format View the first 2 lines with: `head -2 vs2-pass1/final-viral-combined.fa`

-  > identified viral sequences, including three types:
+- final-viral-combined.fa: all viral sequences in fasta format View the first 2 lines with: `head -2 vs2-pass1/final-viral-combined.fa` Identified viral sequences, including three types:
   > - full sequences identified as viral (identified with suffix `||full`);
   > - partial sequences identified as viral (identified with suffix `||{i}_partial`); here `{i}` can be numbers starting from 0 to max number of viral fragments found in that contig;
   > - short (less than two genes) sequences with hallmark genes identified as viral (identified with suffix `||lt2gene`);

-- final-viral-boundary.tsv: table with ORF coordinates and information View with: `column -t vs2-pass1/final-viral-boundary.tsv`
+- final-viral-boundary.tsv: table with ORF coordinates and information

  > only some of the columns in this file might be useful:
   >   - seqname: original sequence name